 - 1. Sanity; - 2.
 Islam; - 3.
 Iman; - 4.
-Remaining free from Haidh and Nifas for whole day; - 5.
-Not remaining a 'Musafir' at the time of Zawal; - 6.
+Remaining free from Haidh and Nifas for whole day; - 5. not remaining a musafir at the time of Sawm; - 6.
 Not being in danger of illness by keeping fast.

-If a Musafir returns to his home-town or reaches a place where he intends to stay 10 days, before Zawal, and has not used anything which breaks the fast, he must do 'niyyet' of fast, and his fast will be valid.
+If a musafir reaches his home town or reaches a place where he intends to stay 10 days before Zawal1 and has not used anything which breaks the fast, he must do 'niyyah' of fast, and his fast will be valid.
 Likewise, if he begins his journey after Zawal, his fast of that day will remain valid.

-If a person is afraid that by keeping fast his illness will increase, or he will become sick by fasting, or that the treatment of his disease will become more difficult, he must break his fast.
-If he does keep fast, it would be null and void, and he, in addition, would be committing a sin.
+If a person is afraid that by keeping fast his illness will increase, or he will become sick by fasting, or •that the treatment of his disease will become more difficult, he must break his fast.
+If he does keep fast, it would be null and void and he, in addition, would be committing a sin.

-Being 'Baligh' is not a condition of validity of fast; if a child keeps fast, it would be all right.
+Being 'Baligh' is not a condition of validity of fast: if a child keeps fast, it would be all right.
 But Fast is not Wajib on a 'minor' (Ghair-Baligh).